Yehia-Darwish-YD/RISCV_32bit/README.md

 Multicycle: Breaks execution into shorter cycles, reuses hardware, and uses single memory, improving efficiency but slowing individual instructions.

 Pipelined: Divides execution into stages for simultaneous instruction processing.
 Requires extra logic to manage dependencies and separate caches for high performance.

+# System Performance Overview:
+Latency: The time it takes for one input to go through the system.

+Throughput: How many inputs the system can handle in a given time.
+Types of Parallelism:

+Spatial: Multiple hardware units work on tasks at the same time.

+Pipelining: Tasks are split into steps, with each step handled simultaneously to speed up processing.
+Let me know if it needs further refinement!